 I’ve had knee problems in the past and lots of physical therapy, but I’ve found that strengthening my quadriceps and hamstrings has always resolved my symptoms.
-There’s no doubt that I have some patellar degeneration at my age (I look my younger than I am), but I’m confident that building up my leg strength will resolve the pain issues.
-The mistake I made this year was stopping my weightlifting and yoga workouts and focusing on pure cardio instead.
-That’s already changed.
-I’m working out with weights again and already seeing an improvement.
-Flexibility and balance workouts are just around the bend.
+There’s no doubt that I have some patellar degeneration at my age and keeping up my leg strength helps resolve the pain issues.

 The Cho-Pat knee brace makes it possible for me to hike without pain.
-The top strap eliminated the symptoms of ITB that I’ve been having in my right knee (snapping tendon over the knee) by compressing my thigh muscle above the knee joint.
-The bottom strap, felt like it helped align my quadriceps muscle with my patella better, lifting it, and reducing internal friction.
-While my last hike wasn’t pain free, I still managed to make good time over some very large mountains and don’t think I would have made it out of the parking lot without the brace.
+The top strap eliminates the symptoms of ITB (Illio-Tibial Band Syndrom) that I have in my left knee (snapping tendon over the knee) by compressing my thigh muscle above the knee joint.
+The bottom strap helps align my quadriceps muscle with my patella better, lifting it, and reducing internal friction.

 This photo shows a closeup of the Cho-Pat brace.
-It’s made out a Neoprene and encircles your leg fastening in front, using Velco, which let’s you adjust the tightness.
-After an hour or so, I simply forgot that I was even wearing it.
-It didn’t constrict my movement in any noticeable way and it also didn’t get hot and sweaty.
-I wore the brace during an 11 hour, virtually non-stop 16 mile hike without feeling the need to take it off, even during my brief rest stops.
+It’s made out a Neoprene and encircles your leg fastening in front, using Velcro, which lets you adjust the tightness.
+After an hour or so, I simply forget that I’m wearing it.
+It doesn’t constrict my movement in any noticeable way and doesn’t get hot and sweaty.

 Most Popular Searches